Voussoir

 Each voussoir is formed in a specific way to fit within the arch or vault created.
-Normally, different colored stones are shaped to fit together in a curved way that rely on the balance of one another to stay in place.
-In addition, there are different types of voussoirs that include joggled voussoirs.
-The joggled voussoirs were originally developed in Roman architecture, in order to strengthen the structure, before being implemented into Islamic architecture.
-The shape of the wedged pieces have a curved structure to them, almost resembling puzzle pieces, that fit together and lock into place.
-Joggled voussoirs were adopted by Islamic architects in order to strengthen the arches, as well as during bridge construction of the time.
-This allowed the structures to sway with the movements of potential earthquakes, and move back to its original position.
+Normally, different colored stones are shaped to fit together in a curved way that relies on the balance of each other to stay in place.
+The shaping of the individual wedge pieces varies depending on the type of arch being constructed—round, pointed, horseshoe, multifoil (which require voussoirs to be cut at different angles), and joggled.
+Joggled voussoirs were originally developed in Roman architecture to strengthen the structure, before being utilized in Islamic architecture.
+The wedged pieces have a curved shape, almost resembling puzzle pieces that fit together and lock into place.
+Joggled voussoirs were adopted by Islamic architects in order to strengthen arches and bridges by allowing them to sway with the movements of potential earthquakes and move back to their original position.

-Although each unit in an arch or vault is a voussoir, two units are of distinct functional importance: the springer the keystone.
-The springer is the lowest voussoir on each side, located where the curve of the arch springs from the vertical support or abutment of the wall or pier.
-The keystone is the centre stone or masonry unit at the apex of an arch, that locks the voussoirs in place.
+Although each unit in an arch or vault is a voussoir, there is distinct functional importance in two positions.
+Springers are the lowest voussoir on each side, located where the curve of the arch springs from the vertical support or abutment of the wall or pier.
+Springers often require precise shaping to control the direction of thrust and ensure successful transfer of weight to the supports below.
+The keystone is the center stone or masonry unit at the apex of an arch that locks the voussoirs in place.

+Keystone arch, Italian courtyard, 16th-century late Renaissance (Mannerism).